 So success, for me, means that:

-- I help sustainable and fair trade brands flourish through mutually beneficial collaborations
+- I help sustainable and ethical brands flourish through mutually beneficial collaborations

 - I share meaningful, unique content that touches people and helps the movement grow